andreabellome/saturn_moon_tours/README.md

 git clone "https://github.com/andreabellome/saturn_moon_tours.git"
 ```

-Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best DV, given differtent input parameters).
+Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best &Delta DV, given differtent input parameters).

 Only invited developers can contribute to the folder, and each should create a separate branch or fork, otherwise push requests will not be accepted on main branch modifications.
 This work is under [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/), i.e., Attribution-NonCommercial 4.0 International.
 To cite this software, please cite Bellome [[4]](#4) and Bellome et al. [[5]](#5).

-One notices here that a the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
+One notices here that the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
 Future developments will eliminate this need.

-To run a full exploration of Saturn system, the following recommended system requirements:
+To run a full exploration of Saturn system, the following system requirements are recommended:
 + CPU six-core from 2.6 GHz to 3.6 GHz
 + RAM minimum 16 GB

-Python implementation requires less strict requirements, but it also takes more computational time for a full Saturn exploration.
+Python implementation requires less strict requirements (especially on RAM), but it also takes more computational time for a full Saturn exploration.

 ## Usage and test cases

 To use the repository, one finds different test scripts.
 These are listed here:

 1. Test script 1: [st0_tisserand_graph.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st0_plot_tisserand_graph.m), to plot TG for Saturn system.
-Refer to [this_section](#Section_1).
+Refer to [this section](#Section_1).
 2. Test script 2: [st1_database_generation.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st1_database_generation.m) to generate databases of VILTs and intersections on TG.
-Refer to [this_section](#Section_2).
+Refer to [this section](#Section_2).
 3. Test script 3: [st2_modp_exploration.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st2_modp_exploration.m) to perform a full exploration with DP.
-Refer to [this_section](#Section_3).
+Refer to [this section](#Section_3).
 4. Test script 4: [st3_phasing_problem.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/st3_phasing_problem.m) to solve the phasing problem on different moons' transfers (i.e., intersections on TG).
-Refer to [this_section](#Section_4).
+Refer to [this section](#Section_4).
-5. Test script 5: [step_3_1_plot_phased_solution.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/step_3_1_plot_phased_solution.m) to post process a specific phased solution and to plot it.
-Refer to [this_section](#Section_5).
+5. Test script 5: [step_3_1_plot_phased_solution.m](https://github.com/andreabellome/saturn_moon_tours/blob/main/step_3_1_plot_phased_solution.m) to post-process a specific phased solution and plot it.
+Refer to [this section](#Section_5).

 More details are provided in the following sections.